Hydrogen Stocks to Watch: Key Takeaways

 I don’t exclude myself.
 I don’t know what stocks will do in the future.
 I’m just watching these stocks.
 And so, it seems, is the rest of the market.

-We recently witnessed one of the all-time hot sector runs with electric vehicle stocks.
+In 2021 we witnessed one of the all-time hot sector runs with electric vehicle stocks.

 If the hydrogen stock sector heats up, these stocks could benefit from the momentum.